oicleevan/credditor/README.md

 Contributing is welcome and appreciated.
 All you have to do is submit a pull request!

-Features are listed in [ROADMAP.md](ROADMAP.md).
+Features I would like to add in the future are listed in [ROADMAP.md](ROADMAP.md).
 If you want features added, feel free to request it in there -- if I find it to be worth my time, I'll accept the commit and it'll be in the ROADMAP for me to stare at and eventually do something with!

 All contributions are licensed under the MIT License, as with this project.
 By submitting a pull request, you agree with this stipulation.